upcs/cs341-project-ss2020-python/README.md

 #### 73: Graph input is unintuitive
 - There wasn't sufficient guidance to effectively navigate the 'plant graphs' page's inputs, which we addressed in this sprint by adding tool tips next to the inputs which explain their effect.

+### Code Coverage
+- Our code coverage jumped from 58% to 96% from last sprint to the this one.
+This can be attributed to three items.
+First, by looking at the file breakdown report, we saw our main graph visualization tests were excluded from the coverage.
+This was fixed by making the call asynchronous.
+Secondly, the coverage's file breakdown report showed that some untestable files were included, like our main.js file for Vue and index.js for Express.
+The coverage increased when these files were removed.
+Finally, the breakdown report also revealed uncovered functions and branches that were missed by our tests.
+Additional tests were added to account for these uncovered features.
+- The missing 4% coverage can be mainly attributed to a database error handling branch.
+While the rest of our database connection file is in use and tested, we decided to leave the error handling branch uncovered because the database is expected to be reacted at all times.
+It is outside the scope of this project to handle a bad connection to the database.

+### Code Coverage Estimates for Story Acceptance Tests
+- Story Acceptance Test 1: 15%
+- Story Acceptance Test 2: 5%
+- Story Acceptance Test 3: 20%
+- Story Acceptance Test 4: 20%
+- Story Acceptance Test 5: 5%

 ## Sprint 4